At New Mexico St, a meltdown that runs beyond basketball

 The unraveling can be traced to an NMSU football game last Oct.
 15 in which a handful of the school’s basketball players got into a brawl with students from rival New Mexico.
 Video of the melee shows junior forward Mike Peake among those throwing punches.

-No police report was filed that night, and five weeks after the fight, the players headed to Albuquerque for one of the season’s most anticipated games, against the Lobos.
-It was there that Peake broke curfew and went to the dormitory complex of one of the students involved in the fight at the football stadium.
+Five weeks after the fight, the players headed to Albuquerque for one of the season’s most anticipated games, against the Lobos.
+Peake broke curfew and went to the dormitory complex of one of the students involved in the fight at the football stadium.

-“I feel that we’ve all been left in the dark,” said one longtime Aggies fan, Amy Rohr.

-The chancellor’s notion that the problems have been walled off in the basketball program is hardly a consensus around campus.
+Video from the apartment parking lot shows Peake being attacked with a baseball bat before exchanging gunfire with the student, Brandon Travis.
+Peake was taken to the hospital with leg wounds that required surgery.
+Travis died from his gunshot wounds.

-Current and former employees the AP interviewed described scenarios in which top-level administrators refused to hold themselves or others accountable, both inside and outside the athletic department.
-One said the “guardrails” designed to protect students and faculty – from everything from retaliation for whistleblowing to sexual improprieties – had all but disappeared.
+Current and former employees the AP interviewed described scenarios in which top administrators refused to hold themselves or others accountable, inside and outside the athletic department.
+One said the “guardrails” designed to protect students and faculty had all but disappeared.

 “Because there’s so much churn in our upper administration, we never get to the point of hammering out who is actually accountable for upholding policies,” Bronstein said.